NEDERLANDS // ENGLISH

 Energylandia consists of more than just coasters.
 The park also offers a total of 2 (!)
 Splash Battles…

 … and some of the weirdest, most pointless plastic theming I’ve ever seen.

 Don’t get me wrong: this is all quite cute, but I wonder how it looks like in 10 years.

 In Poland, people seem to prefer clear, logical names for theme park rides.
 That’s why the attraction below is called Magic Flying Sightseeing Train.

-They even have two Magic Flying Sightseeing Train at Energylandia!
+They even have a second Magic Flying Sightseeing Train at Energylandia!

 Although Mater is present (just like those penguins from Madagascar) you shouldn’t get too excited.
 No, there are no Polish versions of Cars Land or Radiator Springs Racers at Energylandia.
 Not yet.

 Despite the lack of themed areas and elaborate decoration, some parts of the park look rather nice.

 The Vekoma Junior Boomerang – which was, surprisingly enough, named Boomerang – is one of the few themed coasters.